dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 Then, run the script ConcatenateAlleleFrequencyTrajectories.sh to concatenate the allele frequency trajectories:

-`bash ConcatenateAlleleFrequencyTrajectories.sh ParameterFile_4Ns10.txt ParameterFile_4Ns10_B.txt 1 0.009999999 0.010000001 40 10 PopulationExpansionModel.txt 600 500 250000`
+`bash ConcatenateAlleleFrequencyTrajectories.sh ParameterFile_4Ns10.txt ParameterFile_4Ns10_B.txt 1 40 10 600 500 250000`

 Script structure:

-`bash ConcatenateAlleleFrequencyTrajectories.sh PReFerSimParameterFile1 PReFerSimParameterFile2 Identifier AlleleFrequencyDown AlleleFrequencyUp NumberOfHaplotypesWithTheDerivedAllele NumberOfIndependentVariants DemographicScenario ThetaHaplotype RhoHaplotype NumberOfSites`
+`bash ConcatenateAlleleFrequencyTrajectories.sh PReFerSimParameterFile1 PReFerSimParameterFile2 Identifier NumberOfHaplotypesWithTheDerivedAllele NumberOfIndependentVariants ThetaHaplotype RhoHaplotype NumberOfSites`

 The options are identical to the ones given to the script CreateManyFrequencyTrajectories.sh to keep consistency.
 The variable Identifier is not used since the script will read all the trajectories in the Results/ folder without taking into account the differences in the Identifier number.
 This will create a file with all the trajectories generated with CreateManyFrequencyTrajectories.sh.
 The output is a large file called "Results/ReducedTrajectories.txt".
 The allele frequency trajectories from "Results/ReducedTrajectories.txt" do not track the allele frequency every SINGLE generation.
 To reduce computing time and disk space, only changes in allele frequency across a set of pre-specified boundaries are tracked, those boundaries can be found in ExamplePipeline/Mssel/freqints.h .
 If you want to change the boundaries, modify that file and recompile using: